ice4prince/Cmai/README.md

                         the initial sample size of background BCRs.
 The default is 100
 	--bottomline BOTTOMLINE
-                        the maximum size for subsample of background BCRs, which should no more than 1000000.
-The default is 10000 --continuous          swtich the mode from binary to continuous, default mode is binary.
+                        the maximum size for a subsample of background BCRs, which should no more than 1000000.
+The default is 10000 --continuous          switch the mode from binary to continuous, the default mode is binary.
 	--rf_para             use the parameters from paras/rf_para.txt for antigen embedding.
 Default is False